yeabsira-mesfin/Road_To_Portfolio/Note.md

 # Package.js manifest file with app info, lists dependencies (name and version), specify if versions should be updated, create Npm scripts, and is easily created with "npm init"

 # You can use JavaScript for different things such as for a browser, interactive user interface using javascript based frameworks like React, it can also be used in mobile development and desktop application development.

+# Var is not used since it makes declares a global variable where it can be harmful in some cases.

+# JS values were represented as a type tag and was represented as null pointer (0x00 on most platforms)
+# As a result, null had 0 as a type tag, hence the bogus typeof return value(refernce)